Anonymous User

 SelectAnswer

-What logical operation does a NAND gate perform?
+What logical operation does an OR gate perform?

 SelectAnswer

-AIt produces logic 0 at its output if some but not all inputs are logic 1
+AIt produces logic 1 at its output if all inputs are logic 0

-BIt produces logic 0 at its output only when all inputs are logic 1
+BIt produces logic 1 at its output if any or all inputs are logic 1

-CIt produces logic 0 at its output only when all inputs are logic 0
+CIt produces logic 0 at its output if all inputs are logic 1

-DIt produces logic 1 at its output only when all inputs are logic 1
+DIt only produces logic 0 at its output when all inputs are logic 1

 SelectAnswer